The probabilistic world: Probabilistic time

 \paragraph*{Locality}

-The ordering relation allows us to define the concept of locality, more precisely locality in time.
-We define as ``local observables'' at time $m$ all observables that can be constructed from the variables in the equivalence class $m$.
-They are denoted by $A(m)$.
+The ordering relation allows us to define the concept of locality, more precisely locality in time or time-locality.
+We define as ``classical local observables'' at time $m$ all observables that can be constructed from the variables in the equivalence class $m$.
+For our local chains they are functions of the local occupation numbers $n(m)$ and are denoted by $A(m)$.
 We can also define local probabilities $\{ p_\tau (m)\}$.
 They obtain from the overall probability distribution by ``integrating out'' all variables $n_\gamma (m')$ for $m' \neq m$.
+For the purpose of a clear distinction we denote in the following the states of the overall probabilistic system for all times by $\omega$, and the states of the time-local subsystem by $\tau$.

-More in detail, the overall weight distribution over states $\omega$
+More in detail, the overall weight distribution over states~$\omega$

 defines the partition function $Z$

 and the overall probability distribution

 The local weight distribution obtains as